roman-milk/roman-milk.github.io/the-neighbors-wife-5.md

+===

- ****** The Neighbor's Wife ****** byE.Z.Riter© Always, we talked.
+Always, we talked.
 We talked about school and life and kids, and about politics and society and philosophy.
 We asked questions, and there was no lying.
 The questions might be funny but the situation was too serious to lie.

  Like the time I asked, "What are your measurements?"